22 Декември 2024, 22:11 Днес (0) | Вчера (0)

 - A stable economic growth … as in every country.

 Prof. dr. Yves Stevens is scientific associate of the Institute of Social Law of the Katholieke Universiteit Leuven.
-Complementary pensions form his main legal research domain whereby he
+Complementary pensions form his main legal research domain whereby he follows both the Belgian and the international evolutions.

 He has published a great deal on the broader pension issue both in international and national legal periodicals.